The Plum Card® from American Express Review: Rewards for Paying Your Balance Early

 Applying for a business credit card can create a hard inquiry on your personal credit history if you're using your Social Security number.

-So just like with personal cards, it's best to only apply for business credit cards or charge cards sparingly.
+So just like with personal cards, it's best to only apply for business credit cards sparingly.

 Getting rewarded when you pay early is a nice incentive to consider this card if you're good about staying on top of your monthly due dates.